 The ES provide quantitative measures of regulations such as business licensing and taxation.
 Figure 17 illustrates the "time tax" imposed by regulations, which is the percentage of time spent by senior management dealing with regulatory compliance.
-Figure 17 also presents the number of required meetings with tax officials in a year.
+Figure 17 also presents the percent of firms that were visted or required to meet with tax officials.